 - If you know you have susceptible plants in your garden that don’t naturally cope with frosty conditions, protect them with some form of frost cover to minimise damage.
 Examples of frost cover are grass wigwams, frost fleece and hessian.

-- In frost-prone areas the freezing and thawing of soils takes place naturally and this churning and heaving can be damaging to the roots of plants.
-Adding mulch to the garden regulates the soil temperature as well as moisture, which eases the transition into winter.
+- In frost-prone areas, the freezing and thawing of soils occur naturally, and this churning and heaving can damage the roots of plants.
+Adding mulch to the garden regulates the soil temperature and moisture, easing the transition into winter.
 Mulching creates a buffer against hard weather.

 These small, pear-shaped, soft-bodied insects come in various colours and like to suck on plant sap from a broad spectrum of plants throughout the year.
 They are preferential to new and young plants.
 This activity sucks the energy out from plants, weakening growth.
 Aphids can also carry viruses that can be deadly to plants.